stellar/go/services/galexie/UPGRADE.md

    The ledger file extension has been updated from `.zstd` to the standard `.zst` for Zstandard compression.

 #### 2. Datastore Update Options
-   You have two options to update your datastore.
-Both will require you to start fresh and repopulate your entire data lake, as old files are no longer compatible with this version of Galexie. ⚠️ Galexie will refuse to upload files to any bucket that still contains `.zstd` files.
+   You have two options to upgrade Galexie.
+Both will require you to start fresh and repopulate your entire data lake, as old files are no longer compatible with this version of Galexie. ⚠️ Galexie will refuse to upload files to any `destination_bucket_path` that still contains `.zstd` files.

 **Option 1**: Use a New Datastore Location (Recommended)\
     This is the safest method to ensure no issues with the old files.
 Update the destination_bucket_path in your configuration file to a new, empty bucket, then restart Galexie.